Our barbers' favourite tips and tricks beyond the instructions on the bottle

 As advised by our barbers, you don’t need to go overboard with your fragrance application.
 Just pick the right spots to get the most out of your scent.
 Often referred to as ‘pulse points’, spray your wrists, lower neck, back of ears and inner elbows as that’s where blood vessels sit closest to your skin and most effectively radiate heat.

 If you like to spray cologne on your wrists, be sure to avoid the common mistake of rubbing them together as this disrupts the molecules and top notes of a fragrance.

 Keep away from sunlight:

 While that glass bottle with its eloquent labeling might look fantastic in the natural light of your bathroom, you’re doing the fragrance itself no favours.
-As you would with your favourite bottle of single malt, store your cologne in a cool, dry and dark environment to avoid the molecules breaking and reducing the overall lifespan of your fine, character-reflecting fragrance.
+As you would with your favourite single malt, store your cologne in a cool, dry and dark environment to avoid the molecules breaking and reducing the overall lifespan of your fine, character-reflecting fragrance.